Skip to main content

 It is important to report immediately if you have been affected.

-• Check out the language of the suspicious e-mail.
-Seems it strange translated into Swedish, it is most likely false.
+• Check how the language is used in the email.
+If it is strangely translated into Swedish, it is most likely fake.

 • Hold the mouse pointer over the senders name without clicking.
 Then you can see the senders real e-mail.
 Is it what you expected?